Plunging 101: Mastering the Art of Unclogging with Ease

 Features

-Design: Made from hard plastic with an accordion-like bellows design.
+Design: Made from hard plastic, it has an accordion-like bellows shape.

-Seal: The design allows for a flexible yet strong seal on various types of drains.
+Seal: This design allows it to create a flexible yet strong seal for different types of drains.

 Best Uses

-Versatile Applications: While tough to use due to its rigid material, it is effective for both toilets and sinks when extra plunging power is needed.
+Versatile Applications: While it can be a bit tricky to handle because of its rigid build, it’s effective for both toilets and sinks when you need extra plunging power.

 Choosing the Right Plunger